Canon T5i vs Fujifilm GFX 50S

 It is notable that the GFX 50S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5i does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the T5i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
+Both the T5i and the GFX 50S have been discontinued, but can regularly be found used on eBay.
+The T5i was replaced by the Canon T6i, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon T5i or the Fujifilm GFX 50S – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.